 These Easy Low Carb Mini Pepper Nachos are so flavorful and delicious!
 This appetizer version of Mexican stuffed peppers is perfect for meal prepping or sharing with friends at your next get-together!
-Full of all kinds of yumminess, like lean ground beef, black beans, sweet peppers, tomatoes with green chilies and a zesty blend of Mexican spices.
-And best of all they’re low-carb and gluten-free!
+Full of all kinds of yumminess, like lean ground beef, black beans, sweet peppers, tomatoes with green chilies, and a zesty blend of Mexican spices.
+And best of all these stuffed peppers are low-carb and gluten-free!

 (This post contains affiliate links... read more here.)